 Tax applies on certain contributions to superannuation.
-You can find more information in the contribution section starting on page 4.
+You can find more information in the Contributions section earlier in this PDS.

 Tax on earnings and capital gains

 Earnings (investment returns) in super are taxed at a maximum rate of 15%.
 Any capital gains earned by Equip Super also receive concessional tax treatment.
 Any taxes on investment returns or capital gains are deducted before earnings are applied to your account.